alxshelepenok/lumen/content/posts/fleek-leak-02.md

 The past week was a pretty big milestone for us, because we released the **first Beta of Fleek.xyz:** [**IPFS Pinning & IPNS Management on the CLI.**](https://blog.fleek.co/posts/release-ipfs-pinning-ipns-beta-fleek-xyz)

-Merely a day later **we reached triple digits in files pinned and testers.** We received a lot of amazing feedback, and testing went on without major issues.
-Thanks everyone for helping!
+Merely a day later **we reached triple digits in files pinned and testers.** We received a lot of helpful feedback, and testing went on without major issues.
+Thanks everyone for the help!

 And now?
 Onwards!
 We keep rowing the Fleek boat upstream to prepare our next beta release: **Sites Deployment & Domain Management via the CLI**, the ideal bow-tie to wrap up the month 🎁.
 Let’s catch up on the work that’s happening now to get there.